jonaslb/psiesta/README.md

 ### A short summary:

 * These details may change in future versions of Psiesta, so make sure to stay updated.
+* Put `MD.TypeOfRun forces` in the fdf-file.
+This is needed for siesta to accept coordinates from Python.
 * Start Siesta with `siesta = FSiesta("<mylabel>")`.
 Siesta will create a `mylabel` work directory and copy `fdf` and `psf` files in there.
 You can only do this once.
 * Run Siesta with `result = siesta.run(geom=None, xyz=None, cell=None)`.
 If you provide `geom`, it should be an object with `.xyz` and `.cell` attributes (eg. a sisl geometry), and then you mustn't specify them by their keyword.
 On the first run, both must be specified either by geom or keywords, but on second and following runs, you can specify `xyz` or `cell` only, if you like.
 Returns a namedtuple with members: `energy`, `forces`, `stress`.
 * Get eg. the fermi-energy with `siesta.get_fermi_energy()`.
 More properties could be exposed like this in the future or perhaps included in the results along with the total energy and forces.